1. Register before the course begins.

 After the course is closed, you can access the certificate via your My Learning Activity page.

 (2) Saving Course Maps and Projects

-This post from MOOC instructor John Shramek details options for saving work completed in temporary course ArcGIS Online account.
+This post from longtime MOOC team member John Shramek details options for saving work completed in a course ArcGIS Online account.